plone/training/docs/customizing-volto-light-theme/concepts.md

 ---
 myst:
   html_meta:
-    "description": "Concepts"
-    "property=og:description": "Concepts"
-    "property=og:title": "Concepts"
+    "description": "Foundation, Concepts & Project Setup"
+    "property=og:description": "Foundation, Concepts & Project Setup"
+    "property=og:title": "Foundation, Concepts & Project Setup"
     "keywords": "Plone, Volto, Training, Volto Light Theme"
 ---
+# 1. Foundation, Concepts & Project Setup

-# Volto Light Theme Concepts
+## 1.1 Volto Light Theme Core Concepts

 Volto Light Theme (VLT) is a customizable theme built for the Volto frontend of the Plone CMS.
 It provides a foundation that aims to solve many common design challenges, while remaining flexible enough for customization.
 It's particularly valuable because it is based on real-world experience, while simultaneously embodying the Volto vision for the future.
 This module will help you understand the core concepts in VLT and create a mental map of its parts.

-## Base Styling
+### Base Styling

 VLT is designed with simplicity and a minimal aesthetic in mind.
-Consistency, accessibility, and intuitiveness are what drive the development and improvements for VLT.
+The three core principles are:
+- **Consistency**: Predictable design patterns across all components
+- **Accessibility**: WCAG compliant with contrast checkers and semantic HTML
+- **Intuitiveness**: Clear visual hierarchy and user-friendly interfaces

-## Customizable Variables
+### Customizable Variables

-VLT offers a set of CSS custom properties (variables) that allow developers to customize various design elements, such as:
+VLT offers a set of CSS custom properties (variables) that allow developers to customize various design elements:

-- Colors
-- Spatial relationships
-- Layouts
+- **Colors**: Using paired foreground/background color system
+- **Spatial relationships**: Container widths and spacing scales
+- **Layouts**: Three-width container system

 These variables can be easily overridden in your project to match the desired visual identity.

-## Colors
+### Color System

 The color system is designed so that colors work in couples: a "background color" and a "foreground color".
-The "foreground color" is often called "text color" in other systems, but since we want to use this value for more than text—like icons or borders, this works better as a generic term.
+The "foreground color" is often called "text color" in other systems, but since we want to use this value for more than text—like icons or borders—this works better as a generic term.
 Colors that do not specify "foreground" in the name are meant to be background colors.

-The main color properties for a project using VLT are the following:
+The main color properties for a project using VLT are:

 ```scss
 --primary-color: #fff;